wesigncom/tail.DateTime/README.md

 > License: X11 / MIT<br />
 > Author: SamBrishes, MrGuiseppe

-**The FoxCalendar script is a fork of the [Pure JS Calendar](https://github.com/MrGuiseppe/pureJSCalendar), written by [MrGuiseppe](https://github.com/MrGuiseppe).** It is specially designed for the new, yet published, backend theme for the FoxCMS.
+**The FoxCalendar script is a fork of the [Pure JS Calendar](https://github.com/MrGuiseppe/pureJSCalendar), written by [MrGuiseppe](https://github.com/MrGuiseppe).** It is specially designed for the new, yet unpublished, backend theme for the FoxCMS.
 The Fox Calendar script offers the following changes compared to the Pure JS Calendar:

 -   A Time Picker (Hours, Minutes, Seconds)
 -   A Month-Based browse view